Mitchell and White Genealogy

 EventDateAgeDescription

-Marriage13 Mar 1833James Buford White married Theodosia A. Reynolds, daughter of Charles B. Reynolds and Nancy Palmore, on 13 Mar 1833 in Caswell County, North Carolina.1
+Marriage13 Mar 1833James Buford White and Theodosia A. Reynolds married on 13 Mar 1833 in Caswell County, North Carolina.1

 Death24 Apr 1839He died on 24 Apr 1839 in Virginia.2